-As such, the following steps should be taken to avoid flat spotting of the tires when a vehicle is not used for a period of time.
+As such, the following steps should be taken to avoid flat spots on the tires when the vehicle is not used for a period of time.

-- Store the vehicles with 303 kPa (44 psi) in the tires.
-If the vehicle is to be driven, the air pressure should be reduced to recommended operating pressure and then increased back up to 303 kPa (44 psi) when returned to storage. - If the vehicle is stored for periods longer than 30 days, the vehicle should be moved several feet at least once during each 30-day period, so that a different portion of the tread contacts the ground.
+- Keep the vehicles tire pressure at the recommended operating pressure. - If the vehicle is stored for a period longer than 15 days, it should be moved several feet during each 15-day period.
+The vehicle should be parked after being moved so that a different portion of the tread contacts the ground.